smart-data-models/dataModel.Environment/AirQualityForecast/doc/spec_FR.md

       x-ngsi:
         type: Property
     so2:
-      description: 'Sulfur dioxide detected'
+      description: Sulfur dioxide detected
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     temperature:
-      description: 'Temperature of the item'
+      description: Temperature of the item
       type: number
       x-ngsi:
         type: Property